Belfast's Sustainability Journey

 • Participate in the annual Global Destination Sustainability Index to measure sustainability performance at a destination level (environment, supplier, destination management and society).

-• Complete the Green Tourism Accreditation process which measures sustainability performance at an organisation level (Visit Belfast).
+• Maintain our Green Tourism Gold Accreditation which measures sustainability performance at an organisation level (Visit Belfast).

 This plan is underpinned by our sustainability strategy and sustainability policy which was approved by our Board in June 2021 and published.
-This has been informed by consultation with Belfast City Council, Tourism NI, Our regional tourism partnerships, Belfast’s Sustainability and Resilience Board, NITA, NIHF, Eastside Partnership, Visit West Belfast and over 400 partner businesses and stakeholders.
-Our plans were launched at a Sustainable Belfast event in June 2021.
-Sustainability and impact performance is reported to our operational committee and Visit Belfast Board and we publish performance annually.
+This was informed by consultation with Belfast City Council, Tourism NI, Our regional tourism partnerships, Belfast’s Sustainability and Resilience Board, NITA, NIHF, Eastside Partnership, Visit West Belfast and over 400 partner businesses and stakeholders.
+Our plans were launched at a Sustainable Belfast event in June 2021 and progress is annually reported at our business plan launch in May of each year.
+Sustainability and impact performance is regularly reported to our operational committee and Visit Belfast Board.